Authentic Lessons for 21st Century Learning

 • 1 quadratic graph (no equation)

-Then have groups trade their creations with another group.
-Each group now needs to find the missing graph and equation for each provided equation and graph.
+After they have completed this task, have pairs trade their creations with another pair.
+Each pair now needs to find the missing graph and equation for each provided equation and graph.

 Evaluate